Practical No-box Adversarial Attacks with Training-free Hybrid Image Transformation: Experiments

 In this section, we compare performance of our no-box HIT with state-of-the-art no-box attacks~\cite{li2020practical}.
 Note that~\cite{li2020practical} need to pay 15,000 iterations at most to train a substitute model, and then runs extra 200 iterations baseline attacks and 100 iterations ILA~\cite{huang2019enhancing}, which is highly time-consuming.
 Different from~\cite{li2020practical}, our HIT is training-free, which does not require any auxiliary images to train a substitute model or run extra iterations to craft adversarial examples, thus being real-time.

 The experimental results are reported in Tab.~\ref{no-box}.
-A first glance shows that HIT outperforms~\cite{li2020practical} by a significantly large margin.
+A first glance shows that HIT outperforms the existing state-of-the-art no-box attacks by a significantly large margin.
 Notably, HIT can achieve an average success rate of \textbf{98.13\%}.
 By contrast, the best performance of~\cite{li2020practical}, \textit{i.e.}, Prototypical$^*$ w/ Sup, is only 68.74\% on average.
 This convincingly demonstrates the effect of our design.